alxn/alxn.github.io/colophon/index.md

 permalink: /colophon/
 ---

-For years I have been making endless notes about projects I undertake.
-Finally I've decided to put them online where other people can ignore them.
+For years I have been making endless notes about projects I undertake, during which I have often noted that my only two redeemable qualities are literacy and diligence, which seems to get you quite far.
+I've finally I've decided to put all these mad ramblings on a blog where other people can ignore them.

 The posts are fairly mundane: